Feel Good Rebranding

 Where do you go?
 How do you begin?

-Thysse used this information to develop a complete rebranding that better fit an overall “Feel Good Banking” message and community mission.
+Thysse used this information to develop a complete rebranding that fit better with their overall “Feel Good Banking” message and community mission.
 The finished deliverables not only included all visual identity assets (logo, typeface, color palette, print collateral, interior and exterior signage), but established the brand family for future OCB community branches.